Illumina/manta/README.md

 ##### ccache

-Manta's build system is configured to use ccache whenever this is found in the path
+The build system is configured to use ccache whenever this is found in the path

 ##### Bundled dependencies